Like many financial services, results from DIY credit repair can vary widely. Here’s one cautionary tale…

 if you need to dispute mistakes and errors in your credit report, let Debt.com match you with an accredited credit repair service now.

-Article last modified on August 8, 2018.
+Article last modified on October 23, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Does DIY Credit Repair Work? - AMP.
+Mobile users may also access the AMP Version: Does Free Do-It-Yourself Credit Repair Work? - AMP.